junaid-din/creating-the-uno-card-game-in-python-using-oop/README.md

-## Creation of the UNO Card Game in Python using OOP
+## Object-Oriented Programming (OOP) Implementation of the UNO Card Game in Python

 Created by [Junaid Din](https://github.com/junaid-din)